Why do spouses lie?

 4. Body language can help catch your lying spouse

-Your spouse will turn his/her body away from you, get up and feel agitated while talking to you or his/her feet will be pointing towards the exit.
+Your spouse may turn their body away from you, get up and feel agitated while talking to you.
+They may even start perspiring.

 6. Your spouse makes you feel doubtful about your thoughts